Watch the tutorial video here：https://youtu.be/1kIvVrvyzYw

 1. Visually inspect the box when your miner package arrives.
 Look for signs of damage.
 If package is damaged, take photos of the package’s conditions before proceeding to open the package and inspect the miner.
 If miner is damaged as well, contact customer support immediately.

 2. Inspect the miner for aesthetic damage.
 Look at the corners of the miner and check for dents and cracks.
-Look out for broken fan blades, cables, and bent connectors.
+Look out for broken fan blades and cables.
 If you noticed a damage or defect, contact customer support immediately.

 3. Assess miner’s heat sinks.
 View from miner’s front and rear fan to check whether there are loose heat sinks.
 If you found loose heat sinks, contact customer support immediately.